ankushchimnani/DSA-Must-Do-Questions/Check for prime/checkForPrimeEditorial.md

 * Observation :

-  1. If N is divisible by X, N is divisible by N/X.
+  1. If N is divisible by X then, N is divisible by N/X also.
   2. If N is represented as a product of two numbers A and B, then 1 <= A,B <= sqrt(N).

 * Hence it is optimal to check for all X ( 1 <= X <= sqrt(N) ), whether N%X is equal to 0 or not.
 If for any X ( 1 <= X <= sqrt(N) ) N%X = 0, then N%(N/X) is also zero.
 Hence for a single X we get two factors of N, except for the case where both X and N/X are same.